Learning a Sketch Tensor Space for Image Inpainting of Man-made Scenes: Multi-scale Sketch Tensor Inpainting

 \subsection{Decoder of MST Network}

 The structure of the decoder is the same as PSS except that the decoder has no attention blocks and PSD blocks.
 Because we find that the generator in~\cite{Nazeri_2019_ICCV} is sufficient to generate fine results with reasonable structure information.
 But we still add gated mechanism to the leading and trailing three convolutions to improve the performance for the irregular mask.
-As the encoder has provided the ST space $\mathcal{S}\in\mathbb{R}^{h\times w\times3}$ in Eq.~\ref{ST}, we can get the inpainted image $\tilde{\mathbf{I}}_m$ with the masked input ${\mathbf{I}_m}$ and mask $\mathbf{M}$ as
+As the encoder has provided the ST space $\mathcal{S}\in\mathbb{R}^{h\times w\times3}$ in Eq.~\ref{ST}, we can get the inpainted image $\tilde{\mathbf{I}}_m$ with the masked input ${\mathbf{I}_m}$ and mask $\mathbf{M}$ as We use SN-PathGAN~\cite{yu2019free} based discriminator $D_{im}$ for the decoder, and the objectives to be minimized are where $\mathbf{I}$ is the origin undamanged image for training.
+We adopt the $l_{1}$ loss $\mathcal{L}_{l_{1}}$, VGG-19 based perceptual loss~\cite{johnson2016perceptual} $\mathcal{L}_{per}$, and style-loss~\cite{gatys2016image} $\mathcal{L}_{style}$ to train our model, with the empirically setted hyperparameters $\lambda_{p}=0.1$, $\lambda_{s}=250$~\cite{Nazeri_2019_ICCV,Liu2019MEDFE}.
+We propose using the balanced loss form~\cite{cui2019class} to implement reconstruction losses $\mathcal{L}_{l_{1}}$ and $\mathcal{L}_{per}$, normalizing by the weights of masked region $\mathbf{M}$ and unmasked region $1-\mathbf{M}$.
+The balanced loss form can settle the inpainting task with imbalanced irregular masks properly.